Implementation Steering Group for Organ Utilisation

 Aims of the group

-The ISOU has been established with a remit to:
+The ISOU was established with a remit to:

 - Bring together those with a role in leading implementation of the OUG recommendations